What Does it Take to Be a Musical Instrument Repairer or Tuner?

-Musical Instrument Repairer or Tuner Definition Repair percussion, stringed, reed, or wind instruments.
+Musical Instrument Repairer or Tuner Job Description Repair percussion, stringed, reed, or wind instruments.
 May specialize in one area, such as piano tuning.

 - Repair or replace musical instrument parts and components, such as strings, bridges, felts, and keys, using hand and power tools.